thfield/irs-migration/README.md

 - select county to compare over time
 - combine gif-munge and gif-create into single node script?
 - note: 06075inflowcombined.csv has duplicate rows for cook county IL
+- find county with highest # of feeder counties in a year

 ### Done
 - command line generation of map